Where you can go on holiday | Check FCDO updates before you travelFind out more

 Some scam sites claim to provide GHIC for a fee – do not use these sites.
 Any site asking for payment is not legitimate.

-If you are applying from Northern Ireland, from March 2021, you will have a choice between card with the standard union flag and one with a plain background.
+If you are applying from Northern Ireland, from spring 2021, you will have a choice between card with the standard union flag and one with a plain background.

 The most important thing to know about the GHIC is that it is not an alternative to travel insurance.
 There are certain things that a GHIC entitles you to, and others that only a comprehensive travel insurance policy will take care of.
 Remember, other countries may not offer the same level of cover and service as the NHS, and some countries require patients to make a contribution towards the cost of their care.
 Plus, travel insurance can offer protection for many other aspects of your holiday, such as cancellation or the loss of your possessions.